Here you find all important information and course material.

 Description: This seminar discusses the application of game theory in various fields of economics.
 Students will learn about adverse selection, signalling, patterns of international trade, bank runs, etc.

-Note that we (at the chair of microeconomics) offer three related courses.
-Apart from this one, you might consider attending Competitive Strategy with the lecturer Alexander Singer and/or Seminar: Decision Theory, Noncooperative and Cooperative Game Theory offered by Harald Wiese.
+Note that we (at the chair of microeconomics) offer two related courses.
+Apart from this one, you might consider attending Seminar: Decision Theory, Noncooperative and Cooperative Game Theory offered by Harald Wiese.

 Format: Two introductory lectures.
 Then, each week, one scientific paper is discussed by all seminar participants.
 Each student is required to...